zblast5000/pytentiostat/README.md

 # Pytentiostat
-This code is a Fork for my own use, thanks to original authors  Austin Plymill and Simon Billinge from JUAMI http://www.juami.org/
+This code is a Fork for my own use, i did a few changes in order to inprove some routines and find more tham one arduino when connected.
+Thanks to original authors  Austin Plymill and Simon Billinge from JUAMI http://www.juami.org/

+For more questions about this fork: Danilo Amorim: amorimdanilom@gmail.com

-# Original readme before fork
+Original readme from autors
 # pytentiostat
 python code for the JUAMI potentiostat